Dimensions of Culture Program

 DOC 1, DOC 2, and DOC 3 courses are designed to be integrated, with central themes flowing from course to course and learning objectives building upon each other to help Thurgood Marshall College students practice the critical reading, drafting and revision, metacognition, and rigorous research necessary to succeed at UCSD and beyond by examining the promises and paradoxes in U.S. history, society, and culture.

 DOC 3, “Imagination & Action,” is a six-unit, writing-intensive course offered every Spring Quarter.
 As the culmination of the lower-division sequence, DOC 3 has as its objective the development of students’ research processes.
 Students produce independent research projects that analyze a social problem/issue of their choice, and plan how they could implement a bottom-up intervention on campus supported by their research.
-Teaching Assistants attend three DOC 3 lectures each week (Mondays, Wednesdays, and Fridays) and teach two sections (of up to 16 students each) twice each week, and they provide comprehensive feedback on biweekly research logs that culminate in a final research project.
+Teaching Assistants attend three DOC 3 lectures each week (Mondays, Wednesdays, and Fridays) and teach two sections (of up to 16 students each) twice each week, and they provide comprehensive feedback on research logs that culminate into a final research project.

-rev. 4/06/23
+rev. 4/01/24